 Don’t say no to a school if they make you pay for your own apartment.
 Press the person to whom you speak if they won’t pay you outright for at least the inbound portion of your air ticket.

-How Much Can I Save Teaching English Abroad — and How Quickly?
+How Much Can You Make Teaching English Abroad?

 As is the case at home, the rate at which you save and, ultimately, how much you save depends completely on you.

 To recap, my monthly financial breakdown in Shanghai was as follows, with all amounts in Chinese yuan:

 Base salary +12,350